Camphul/Trampoline/trampoline-jwt-web/README.md

-# trampoline-security-jwt-web
+# trampoline-jwt-web

-REST API endpoints for [trampoline-security-jwt](../trampoline-security-jwt)
+REST API endpoints for [trampoline-jwt](../trampoline-jwt)

 ## Architecture

-Adds a simple controller on top of trampoline-security-jwt.
+Adds a simple controller on top of trampoline-jwt.

 The base path for the control endpoints are configured by the `trampoline.security.jwt.web.base-mapping` property which defaults to `/auth`.